juliuscoder27/fight.for.freedom.with.ai/README.md

 > *“Alignment without cognitive liberty is tyranny in slow motion.”*

-Zegola Teach is an open‑source experiment at the intersection of **philosophy, pedagogy, and AI alignment**.
+Zegola Teach is an open‑source project at the intersection of **philosophy, pedagogy, and AI alignment**.
 It begins as an adaptive audiobook platform for modern texts on freedom and democratic thought, and grows toward a **reasoning lattice** able to teach *any* mind—human or machine—why freedom of thought is structurally necessary for intelligence.

 ---